Isteren

 Isteren is a lake in Engerdal Municipality in Innlandet county, Norway.
-The 29 km2 lake lies to the southwest of the large lake Femund and about 13 km northwest of the village of Drevsjø.
+The 29 km2 lake lies to the southwest of the large lake Femunden and about 13 km northwest of the village of Drevsjø.

-Isteren is a nutritious lake with a large diversity of species.
+Isteren is a lake with a large diversity of species.
 It is a popular fishing area, and the chances for the good catch is certainly present.
 In the summer of 2006, a trout weighing 9.25 kg was caught with a rod from a small boat.
 It is also rich in whitefish, pike, perch, grayling, burbot and herring.
 Around the lake there are two fish mounds and some single cabins.

-The northern flowing river Sømåa flows into Isteren.
+The river Sømåa, originating from lake Langsjøen, flows into Isteren from the north.
 It is a river with a rich bird life, especially in the spring.
 Here one can observe rare species of migrating birds.